sco1/flake8-annotations/README.md

 Will show `arg1` as missing a type hint.

 ## Contributing
-Please take some time to read through our [contributing guidelines](CONTRIBUTING.md) before helping us with this project.

 ### Development Environment
 This project uses [Poetry](https://python-poetry.org/) to manage dependencies.
 With your fork cloned to your local machine, you can install the project and its dependencies to create a development environment using: